dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 Additionally, this tutorial uses [Docker](https://www.docker.com/) to launch a Postgres database.

 :::info
-DBOS doesn't need Docker, but this tutorial uses it as a convenience.
+DBOS doesn't need Docker, but this tutorial uses it to host Postgres as a convenience.
 :::

 To install both Node.js and Docker (assuming you don't already have them installed):